Final expense policies are small guaranteed life insurance policies designed to cover the cost of a funeral and other end-of-life expenses.

 Most types of life insurance like term or universal can be used to meet a wide variety of financial needs, from replacing income to paying the mortgage to covering estate taxes.

-Final expense insurance is a small whole life insurance policy which is used to pay for things such as burial plots, caskets, funerals and minimal medical bills left behind.
+Final expense insurance is different, providing specifically for things like burial plots, caskets, funerals, and minimal medical bills left behind.

 Most carriers who offer burial insurance make it available to those aged 50 to 85.

 Like traditional whole life insurance, burial insurance allows the insured or owner to pay one consistent premium for the life of the product.